HomseyFT/Quin-Lang/README.md

 - `binding` — the `Symbol` that each identifier, declaration, parameter, and assignment target resolves to.
 - `frame_symbols` — every symbol a function declares, parameters first (the calling convention requires them to lead) and then declarations in source order.
 - `asm_scope` — the names visible at each `vm_asm` block, since its body is raw text that no other pass resolves.
+- `structs` — each struct's field layout and its heap type id.

+Two of these outlive the compiler.
+Codegen turns `structs` into a table the VM carries, giving each object's size and the word offsets of its reference fields; and it turns `frame_symbols` into a per-function **stack map** of which local slots hold references.
+Together they are what a collector needs to find its roots and trace through the heap.
+Nothing reads them yet.

+The stack map can be per-function rather than per-instruction because locals start at zero and address 0 is reserved for null, so a slot read before its first assignment is simply skipped — no liveness analysis required.

 Codegen never walks scopes.
 It turns `frame_symbols` into slots and then looks up the `Symbol` sema already resolved each node to, so the two passes cannot disagree about which `x` an `x` refers to.
 Symbols are compared by identity, so shadowed and sibling-scope declarations get distinct storage for free.